H4ckB4s3/Remove-HNSTO-warning/README.md

 ## Usage

-Add this ine the header:
+Add this in the header:
 ```
 <style>
   a[href="https://www.hns.to"],